Bertbk/tutorial_hugo/cd-deployment.md

    2. `Settings` → `General`→ Expand the `Visibility, project features, permissions`.
 Enable `Page access control` to `everyone` (do not forget to `save changes`!)
 3. Do a dummy modification in your code, commit and push to activate the runner of Gitlab

-If everything works fine, you should be able to see your website on your browser after, say, 5 to 10 minuts.
+If everything works fine, you should be able to access your website at `https://username.pages.math.cnrs.fr` on your browser after, say, 5 to 10 minuts.
 If you did not received an error email and if your website is still unaccessible, you should try to

 - Refresh your browser multiple times
 - Clear the cache of your browser